 If your unsure take a look at some of our favorite premium brands

 Does it really matter where a grill is manufactured?
 Actually, it does.
-The most common argument for buying American made products is, of course, the patriotic factor.
-It is only logical that by promoting a “Made in the USA” brand, job creation for your countrymen will occur.
-If price is a serious consideration, however, purchasing a grill from overseas may work out best for you.
+The most common argument for buying American made products is of course the quality of American manufacturing.
+Buying American-made in the grill industry is fairly common.
+If price is a serious consideration, however, purchasing a grill from overseas may be your best option to balance value and quality.

 A company that believes in its products will offer a warranty.
 Consider what type of warranty is attached to the grill you are interested in.
 It will say a lot about the quality and expectations a manufacturer has for the performance and lifespan of that grill.